 Lyme disease is notorious for being difficult to diagnose and treat.
 This unmasking of infections is a significant factor in treatment efficacy.
 And because it’s anti-viral, cistus tea has been found to be effective against Ebola, the flu virus, and the deadly retrovirus, HIV.
 It’s also a therapeutic remedy for stress, anxiety, and panic attacks.

 The tea has many other benefits, including healing leaky gut, fighting free radicals, eradicating viral and fungal infections, and slowing the aging process.
 It’s also a potent anti-inflammatory, is used in wound healing, and to treat chronic fatigue syndrome.

-Cistus tea has antifungal properties.
+Cistus tea has powerful anti-fungal properties.
 Fungal infections of the skin are common, including yeast infections, such as candida, athlete’s foot, ringworm, and tinea versicolor.
-The anti-inflammatory and antioxidant properties of cistus tea make it a powerful remedy for inflammatory conditions like dermatitis and acne,
+The anti-inflammatory and antioxidant properties of cistus tea make it a powerful remedy for inflammatory conditions like dermatitis and acne.

 The tea boosts cellular rejuvenation, eliminates toxins, and reduces free radical damage, leading to a more radiant and younger-looking complexion.
 Free radical damage, or oxidation, is harmful for the skin, and visually shows up as deep lines and wrinkles.
 Cistus tea also: